-The Hospital will adopt GASB 84, Fiduciary Activities, in fiscal year 2020 with any changes applied retroactively.
+In January 2017, the GASB issued Statement No. 84, Fiduciary Activities, which improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes.
 This statement is meant to provide guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes.
-Fiduciary activities meeting certain criteria (i.e. pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds) will be reported in a fiduciary fund as part of the basic financial statements.
+Fiduciary activities meeting certain criteria (i.e., pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds and custodial funds) will be reported in a fiduciary fund as part of the basic financial statements.

+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, with earlier application encouraged.
 The Hospital is currently assessing the impact of the adoption of this GASB and its effect on the Hospital's financial position or results of operations.